la2050/archive/_projects/2016/open-sourced-smart-city-collaborative.md

   collaboration and provide a digital toolkit for our fellow LA County Cities.
   West Hollywood would convene quarterly regional meetings to build the Smart City network across LA County.
+Please explain how you will define and measure success for your project.​: >- Success for the Open Sourced Smart City Collaborative will include participation in the collaborative by at least 16 (20%) cities in LA County, 50 downloads of the toolkit, and 2 round table events.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/open-sourced-smart-city-collaborative/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5488182355741-team91.jpg
 organization_name: City of West Hollywood